Elvonzinio/CryptoHelp/README.md

-﻿# System wspomagania podejmowania decyzji na giełdzie kryptowalut
+# Cryptocurrency Exchange Decision Support System

-Aby uruchomic program main należy utworzyc w folderze głównym plik o nazwie Keys.py i wkleic tam klucze API z giełdy Binance. api_key = 'przykladowykluczapi1' api_secret = 'przykladowykluczapi2'
+To run the main program, you need to create a file named Keys.py in the main folder and paste the Binance API keys there. api_key = 'exampleapikey1' api_secret = 'exampleapisecret2'

-Po uruchomieniu programu należy wkleić link w przeglądarkę http://127.0.0.1:5000/BTCUSDT
+After launching the program, paste the following link into your browser: http://127.0.0.1:5000/BTCUSDT